 This course is designed for those students who are interested in becoming a Peer Learning Assistant.
-The course explores adult development theories and research in humanistic, developmental, and behavioral psychology as they apply to adult learning.
-It covers the work of Perry, Chickering, Gardner, Jung, Bandura, Rowley, Coleman, Flavell, Kolb, Sternberg, Hyerle, Bruffee, Mesirow, and others.
+It explores adult development theories and research in humanistic, developmental, and behavioral psychology as they apply to adult learning, covering the work of Perry, Chickering, Gardner, Jung, Bandura, Rowley, Coleman, Flavell, Kolb, Sternberg, Hyerle, Bruffee, Mesirow, and others.
 Current research in instruction is applied to the American college classroom.
-This course may not be used by the psychology major to satisfy a requirement.
+May not be used by psychology majors to satisfy a requirement.
+Prerequisite: instructor permission